 Brand Vision Statements – Examples

 There is no right way or wrong way to format a brand vision statement.
 The goal is to capture in words who you are and the value you create.
-Below are three different personal brand vision statements.
+Below are two personal brand vision statements.
 Imagine each person.
 Who are they?
 What are they passionate about?
 What do they wish to be known for?

 “I am a health and wellness coach committed to helping super-busy professionals eat better and exercise smarter so they stay physically fit and have more time and energy for the people and things they love.”